Backdrop for Georgia mass shooting: Both gaps and progress on school safety

 Last year, the FBI received warnings from as far away as Australia about threats made on Discord and linked to Colt’s account.

-But two local sheriff’s deputies couldn’t confirm at that time that it was Colt who had made the statements.
-It is not clear whether information about those threats was relayed when he moved to his new school, in August.
+But two local sheriff’s deputies couldn’t confirm at the time that it was Colt who had made the statements.
+It is not clear whether information about those threats was relayed when he moved to his new school in August.

-But Mr. Follman says that the sheriff’s statement highlights a challenge for threat assessment: “What did the people around him do – and not do – with the information they had?”
+Mr. Follman says the events highlight a challenge for threat assessment: “What did the people around him do – and not do – with the information they had?”

 Neighbors and family members reported family problems, including drug abuse, neglect, and violence.
 One neighbor said children, including Colt, were locked out of a house in freezing weather, screaming to be let in.

-Colt’s aunt, Annie Brown, told the Washington Post that the boy “had been begging for help from everybody around him.”
+Colt’s aunt, Annie Brown, told The Washington Post that the boy “had been begging for help from everybody around him.”

 None ultimately came.
 Those who died in this week’s shooting were students Christian Angulo and Mason Schermerhorn, and teachers Richard Aspinwall and Cristina Irimie.
 The eight students and a teacher who were hurt are expected to recover, authorities say.